fukamachi/qlot/README.markdown

 (qlot:install :myapp)
 ```

-It creates `quicklisp/` directory in the project directory and a file `qlfile.snapshot`.
+It creates `quicklisp/` directory in the project directory and a file `qlfile.lock`.

-`qlfile.snapshot` is similar to `qlfile` except the library versions are qualified.
+`qlfile.lock` is similar to `qlfile` except the library versions are qualified.
 This will ensure that other developers or your deployment environment use exactly the same versions of libraries you just installed.

-Make sure you add `qlfile` and `qlfile.snapshot` to your version controlled repository and make the `quicklisp/` directory ignored.
+Make sure you add `qlfile` and `qlfile.lock` to your version controlled repository and make the `quicklisp/` directory ignored.

 ```
 $ echo quicklisp/ >> .gitignore
-$ git add qlfile qlfile.snapshot
+$ git add qlfile qlfile.lock
 $ git commit -m 'Start using qlot.'
 ```